itsrawanmansour/mnist-classification/README.md

 3. Each model (CNN, FFNN, SVM) is trained and evaluated independently, with confusion matrices and sample predictions generated at the end.

 ## Author
-Rawan Alharthi.
-This was a team project with Aryam Manshi, Shaimaa Alghamdi, Raghad Alzulafi, and Taghreed Saleh Alzahrani — Department of Data Science, Umm Al-Qura University.
+Rawan Mansour

+This was a team project.